xai-cluster/xai-cluser-web/content/authors/arianna-casanova/_index.md

 ---
 # Display name
-title: Arianna Casanova Flores
+title: Arianna Casanova

 # Full Name (for SEO)
 first_name: Arianna
-last_name: Casanova Flores
+last_name: Casanova

 # Is this the primary user of the site?
 superuser: false